 These cookies are incredibly close to the original ones: soft-baked, chewy, high in protein, and easy to make.
 Let’s do it!

 If you have never heard of it, “The Complete Cookie” is a cookie made by the commercial brand Lenny & Larry.
 Their cookies are high-protein, tender, chewy, and highly appreciated.

-I would say this recipe yields cookies that are 90% similar to the original ones in term of texture and flavor.
-Since Lenny and Larry’s cookies contain some weird ingredients (chicory root fiber, invert sugar, vegetable glycerine?) as well as undisclosed “natural flavors”, it’s difficult to replicate it perfectly.
-I’m super happy with the results though, it is so close to the original ones!
+I would say this recipe yields cookies that are 90% similar to the original ones in terms of texture and flavor.
+Since Lenny and Larry’s cookies contain some weird ingredients (chicory root fiber, inverted sugar, vegetable glycerine?) as well as undisclosed “natural flavors,” it’s difficult to replicate them perfectly.
+I’m super happy with the results, though, it is so close to the original ones!

 HOW TO MAKE THE COMPLETE COOKIE

 This cookie recipe requires less than 10 ingredients, just 15 minutes, and there is no cookie dough chilling required!